 Hand placement is difficult to recommend in the bench press.
 There are arguments that a wider grip is better because it reduces range of motion, while a narrower grip provides a stronger push.
 The right answer is that you need to play around with your hand placement to find the right grip for you.

 I trained with shitty, slippery barbells for a long time, necessitating a narrower grip because going wide just meant slipping with heavy weight, causing my wrists to suffer an undue amount of stress.
-Now that I bench with a proper gym barbell (not a power bar), I use the ring marks on the barbell as a reference point for where I should place my pinky.
-I’ve tried benching with my middle finger, ring finger, and even index finger wrapped around that ring, and it all feels good.
-However, I feel that just keeping the pinky finger on the ring is a good compromise between a wide and narrow grip.
+Now that I bench with a decent barbell, I use the ring marks on the barbell as a reference point for where I should place my ring finger.
+You can experiment with a variety of grips.

 I can’t really tell you what’s best.
 The best grip depends on your shoulder width (biacromial width), arm length, forearm to upper arm length, and of course, what you’re personally most comfortable with.
 Having really wide shoulders means having the potential for a much bigger, wider chest, which means a stronger chest muscle and a bigger push.
 Try bench pressing with a wide grip, a relatively narrow grip, and a few variations in-between, and see how each feels.